BrianGwayi/Coffee-Shop-Revenue-PowerBI/README.md

 # Coffee Shop Revenue Performance

-This simple Revenue report will help the Client understand their financial health and whether they are meeting revenue targets.
-Keeping a close eye on revenue also help identify growth opportunities, resource allocation and ultimately lead the business to long term Sucess.
+This is a simple revenue report will help the client; a coffee retailer understand their financial health and whether they are meeting revenue targets.
+Keeping a close eye on previous month revenue also help identify growth opportunities, resource allocation and ultimately lead the business to long term Sucess.

 ![PBIDesktop](https://github.com/BrianGwayi/CoffeeShopRevenue-PowerBI/assets/115585139/19b46add-415c-4cb8-8111-9655d44fe189)